calmez/oot-save-edit/README.md

 ![Build Status](https://github.com/calmez/oot-save-edit/actions/workflows/main.yml/badge.svg)

+⚠️ This project is still very much work in progress and not fully usable at this moment. ⚠️

 This project was started out of desperation when having accidentally deleting my save file on an N64 play-through very late in the game.
 Researching my options I found excellent sources that explained the binary format of the save file.